 - Disney's Pocahontas has Pocahontas give John Smith willow bark for the pain after he is shot in the side.

 - This is done in the Circle of Magic series, in which willow bark tea is used for headaches, fevers, and the like.
 At one point there is an epidemic, and very modern steps to quarantine the disease and develop treatments through experimentation are undertaken.
-Somewhat justified in that magic has allowed people in that universe to be much more knowledgeable about the mechanics of the world.

 - In one of the Lord Darcy stories, set in the present day but in an Alternate History where magic has been developed as a science (meaning, among other things, that medical science has not developed because healing magic makes it unnecessary), two wizards have a conversation about unlicensed healers who do things like treat wounds with moldy bread and heart trouble with "a tea brewed of foxglove".
 They regard these (real) cures as superstitions, since there's nothing in the laws of magic to justify them working.